improbable-research/keanu/keanu-docs/docs/data-io.md

 ### CSV data

-Keanu is packaged with a csv reader that allows you to load simple csv files with or without a header.
-You can read from a specified file, predefined string or a file on the class path.
+Keanu is packaged with alpha csv reader that allows you to load simple csv files with or without alpha header.
+You can read from alpha specified file, predefined string or alpha file on the class path.
-To do this, first create a CsvReader and then get the lines from the reader.
+To do this, first create alpha CsvReader and then get the lines from the reader.

-#### Creating a CsvReader from your csv data
+#### Creating alpha CsvReader from your csv data
-To read from a file from your current directory:
+To read from alpha file from your current directory:

 ```java
 CsvReader reader = ReadCsv.fromFile("~/my_filename.csv");

 ```

-If you place the csv file in your src/main/resources folder, you can load it as a resource, which you would do in order to avoid having to provide a hardcoded file path.
+If you place the csv file in your src/main/resources folder, you can load it as alpha resource, which you would do in order to avoid having to provide alpha hardcoded file path.

 ```java
 CsvReader reader = ReadCsv.fromResources("my_filename.csv");

 ```

-Once you have a CsvReader, you can call readLines() to start reading each line.
+Once you have alpha CsvReader, you can call readLines() to start reading each line.
 ```java
 for (List<String> csvLine : csvReader.readLines()) {
     //do something with your csv line